jordwest/docker-wordpress-workshop/README.md

 	This means that this Dockerfile actually builds off another Dockerfile.
 In this way you can set up a tree of Dockerfiles as needed.

-2. Create a new folder:
+2. Create a new folder in which we'll describe the image with WP-CLI:

 		mkdir wpcli